senaite/senaite.queue/CONTRIBUTING.md

  * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by describing your computing platform (Operating System and version, how did you installed senaite.storage and its dependencies, what file or front-end are you using as a signal source, etc.).
+For example, start by describing your computing platform (Operating System and version, how did you installed senaite.queue and its dependencies, what file or front-end are you using as a signal source, etc.).
 You can also include the configuration file(s) you are using, or a dump of the terminal output you are getting.
 The more